 Most grill mats are made from a fiberglass cloth coated with a synthetic polymer such as PTFE.
-This construction makes the mats flexible and durable as long as you don’t exceed the recommend heat rating.
+This construction makes the mats flexible and durable as long as they don’t exceed the recommended heat rating.

 Another option is a grill bag made of a mesh mat folded in half and sealed on the sides.
 We love these bags for zucchini because it sticks to grill grates and gets soft in the middle of the cooking process.

-We have outline four main factors to how long it takes to grill vegetables in foil.
+We have outlined four main factors to how long it takes to grill vegetables in foil.
 Density, quantity, grill temperature, and additional items can all affect the total time.

 Start with our tips, and keep in mind that practice makes perfect.
 Finally, take notes so you can dial it in on your grill.

 Check out our article How to Cook Fish on the Grill with Foil